SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 If you are using our [SRG Identity library](https://github.com/SRGSSR/srgidentity-apple) in your application, be sure to add the `SRGAnalytics_SRGIdentity.framework` companion framework to your project as well.
 This ensures that an identity can be automatically associated with analytics measurements.

-This framework adds a category `SRGAnalyticsTracker (SRGAnalytics_Identity)`, which provides an additional `-startWithConfiguration:identityService:` method to `SRGAnalyticsTracker`.
+This framework adds a category `SRGAnalyticsTracker (SRGAnalyticsIdentity)`, which provides an additional `-startWithConfiguration:identityService:` method to `SRGAnalyticsTracker`.
 To automatically asssociate an identity with analytics measurements, start your analytics tracker with this method instead of the orginal one:

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions